 Stop by a well-preserved commercial river town, for centuries the gathering point for inland Hakka who wished to leave China and try their luck abroad.
 The town’s overseas connections are reflected in its foreign inspired architecture and is therefore often dubbed “Little Hong Kong”.

-Our Fujian programs include a selection of authentic homestays and boutique or contemporary hotels.
-While the tulou homestay might be more basic with shared commodities (guests only), all other lodgings come equipped with all sorts of modern conveniences and have some unique features.
+Our Fujian programs include a selection of boutique guesthouses, contemporary urban hotels, and authentic homestays.
+While our tulou homestay is more basic with shared commodities (guests only), the other lodgings come equipped with all expected comforts and conveniences.